 How did this happen?

 From my point of view the most interesting part in this entire story is how everything happened and how it actually came to this vulnerability because it outlines some weaknesses in the entire open source software ecosystem.
+Moreover, if we are talking about Bitcoins here, it means we question their protection from online hacks.
+If you want to be sure your online activity is protected, use Bitcoin Circuit automated trading platform for cryptocurrencies.
 That’s why I won’t give here references to specific repositories and commits since the exact same things could potentially happen to most repositories.
 So let’s see the timeline.

 A certain GitHub user has requested access to a specific repository to maintain a part of the code.
 All the code in that repository is built into an NPM package.
 Access is granted and the requester can now do a noble thing and contribute to the world of open source software.
 What this user actually does to maintain that code is actually a single commit that is entirely an injection targeting another repository corresponding to a NPM package that has around 2 million downloads each week.
 He then creates a new version that includes the injection and subsequently, after few days, takes the injection out.
 He bumps a new major version to clear the repository from the injection but the compromised version was already downloaded around 2 million times.
 This means that a lot of cryptocurrency related applications might run the infected version of the NPM package as I write this article.